ucsb-cs148-w25/pj07-mafia/team/contributions/AlbertContributions.md

   - Enabled AI to speak on behalf of eliminated players.
 - **Backend Unit Testing:**
   - Developed unit tests for the voting system, covering both configuration and implementation.
+- **Role Voting Feature:**
+  - Rewrote role voting for smooth integration with the main game
+  - Implemented the doctor healing, detective investigating feature

 #### Frontend
 - **Chatroom UI:**